5 New Year’s Resolutions for the Writer in You

 Yup.
 For yourself, for your loved ones, for the world.

 You have a story to share that no one else can share in the same way.
 You have something to say that will connect with people in a way that no one else could.
 You have the ability to know yourself more through your writing accomplishments and make your loved ones proud of you and how much you grow as your writing gets better and you laugh and smile about your successes.

 You.
 Have.
 To.
 Write.
 Period.

 Just like I said before if you want to make a dream a reality, you have to make a goal.
 You can find out how to do that here.
-For this article, however, I’m going to offer you some resolutions and resources that you should work toward this year.

 There are links to other websites I do not own in this article.
 Please, keep in mind that I am not responsible for their work and don’t represent their work.
 I suggest you read their terms and conditions, as well as mine, for more information.

 1. I will create and maintain a writing journal for my WIP this year.